CaioUeno/time-series-embedding/README.md

 The concept is to embed time series and model a new space of instances.
 The instances' class is the only information that drives the modeling.
 There are *two* neural network models - embedder and trainable model - and the embedder is **inside** the trainable model.

-The training is as follow: given two instances, the trainable model embeds them using the embedder model and outputs the normalized intern product between their embeddings (**cosine similarity**).
+The training is as follow: given a pair of instances, the trainable model embeds them using the embedder model and outputs the normalized intern product between their embeddings (**cosine similarity**).
+There are possible labels: if they belong to the same class then the label is **1**, otherwise it is **-1**.
+These values mean that their embeddings should be in the **same** or **opposite** directions, respectively.

+After the training step, we use only the embedder model to embed the time series.
+Finally, we apply a distance based machine learning algorithm to classify instances.

 ## Dependencies